How To Drive Distraction FreeCompare Car Insurance Rates in 3 Steps

 If you are not willing to do without these technologies, then you might try at least turning down the volume.

 Biomechanical, in this instance, refers to you and the machine.
 Whenever you turn a knob, press a button, or pull a lever, you are distracted by the mechanics inside your car.
 Fortunately, you don't have to give up these things to rid yourself of the distraction.

 Develop a habit of adjusting your mirrors when you get into the car.
 You can also fix your seat, adjust the lumbar and head rest, and bring down the steering wheel if you like.
 Now you won't have to do these things while you are driving.

 Take advantage of the automation in your car.
 Take the time to learn your navigation system features.
-Many cars have two or three sets of programmable radio buttons―enough for each driver.
+Many cars have multiple sets of programmable radio buttons―enough for each driver.
 Some upscale vehicles even have programmable buttons for seat position so that every driver pushes a button and the seat is realigned to their personal settings.

 Distractions Outside Your Vehicle

 As you drive down the road, you are constantly scanning as part of your defensive driving habit―right?
 Well, as you scan you might be visually distracted by the scenery outside your window.
 Other than refusing to avert your eyes from the asphalt in front of you (hardly a feasible option), you can keep your glances short.